pocorall/hello-scaloid-maven/README.markdown

 # Hello Scaloid for maven

-This is a sample project demonstrates [Scaloid library](https://github.com/pocorall/scaloid) for Android development.
+This is a template project to be a starting point of [Scaloid library](https://github.com/pocorall/scaloid) project.

+This contains minimum code as possible; therefore easy to run, examine and extend.

 Prerequisites
 -------------